tombreit/mkdocs-pagetree-plugin/docs/index.md

 - Only the first occurrence of the marker <code>&#123;&#123; pagetree &#125;&#125;</code> on a page is replaced.
 - The plugin or marker can be used on several pages.
+- If any page `status` is used ([Ref](https://squidfunk.github.io/mkdocs-material/reference/#setting-the-page-status)), allow filtering the pagetree for these statuses.

 ## Pagetree demo